-Good communication allows you to express yourself, help others understand your limits and needs, and understand the limits and needs of the person with cancer.
-You will need to be able to talk to the patient, the medical team, friends, family, and even people you barely know who are concerned about the patient.
+Good communication lets you express yourself, help others understand your limits and needs, and understand the limits and needs of the person with cancer.
+You’ll need to be able to talk to the patient, the medical team, friends, family, and even people you barely know who are concerned about the patient.
 This can be hard to do.
-And when you need information from the medical team, it may not be possible to get it without signed permission.
+And when you need information from the medical team, it may not be possible to get it without signed permission from the patient.

 A few tips to help you communicate clearly: